jnsjknn/nettikamu/README.md

 - Refactor cluttered components
 - Move all inline styling to css files
+- Allow users to post about updates they'd like to see
 - Create a voting system for posts
 - Create a layout for desktops
 - Migrate to Next.js server side rendering